Australia So Much to See

 Cowaramup, South West Region, Western Australia, and found in near coastal areas from Perth, Leeuwin-Natuaraliste, the coast near Albany and near Albany.

-During revisions in 2020, a number of the "blue" Boronia species were moved to Cyanothamnus genus.
+During revisions in 2020, a number of the blue and white flowering Boronia species were moved to the newly created Cyanothamnus genus.

 341_boronia_spathulata_img_5401c.jpg 341_boronia_stricta_img_0120.jpg 341_boronia_stricta_img_0117.jpg